Visiting Venice (Part 3)

 LIDO AND THE VENICE FILM FESTIVAL

 Lido, home to the Venice Film Festival, is the terminus of the vaporetto Line 1 and boasts of a sandy beach which is very popular in summer.
 Much of the 12km beach though has been privatized and lined with hundreds of private cabins for changing facilities.
 The beach was the setting for Thomas Mann's "Death in Venice" though the famous Hotel des Bains has been closed recently for repair.
-Hotel Excelsior is where all the cinema people stay nowadays during the Venice Film Festival, the next event being scheduled from 27 August to 06 September, 2014.
+Hotel Excelsior is where all the cinema people stay nowadays during the Venice Film Festival.
 It takes hardly 15 minutes by the vaporetto boat from San Marco and another 10 minutes leisurely walk from the boat stop to the public section of the beach (as you alight from the boat cross the street ahead and just walk along the Gran Viale S.M.
 Elisabetta right to the end).
 If you want a taste of Italian ice-cream look out for a highly recommendable ice-cream shop along the Gran Viale hardly 50m down from the vaporetto terminus (it's to your left).
 I was happily surprised that the famous Italian ice-cream was still available in winter.
 There were many different varieties to choose from there and at 2 euros for two big scoops, it was well worth it.

 GIUDECCA - THE OTHER FACE OF VENICE